-The Upward Bound (UB) program has annually assisted 70 eligible high school students in acquiring the skills and motivation necessary to complete high school and prepare for a successful post-secondary education.
-Services provided to participants are: personal, career, and academic counseling; tutorial assistance; field trips to universities, colleges and to cultural and educational enrichment activities; and the opportunity to participate in on-campus summer residential programs.
-Upward Bound is located in 109 Shackelford Hall Annex.
-Hours of operation are 8 a.m. - 5 p.m., Monday - Friday.
-Contact UB at 334-670-3669.
+Upward Bound (UB) is a grant program funded by the U.S. Department of Education designed to annually assist 69 eligible high school students in acquiring the skills and motivation necessary to complete high school and graduate from a postsecondary institution.
+Services provided to eligible participants are: personal, career, and academic counseling; tutorial assistance; cultural and educational enrichment field trips; and the opportunity to participate in a summer residential program.
+For additional information please visit our office at 109 Shackelford Hall Annex or call 334-670-3669.